[title_box title=”Claxton rain garden opens on campus”]

 While students walking to class may admire the new Claxton Rain Garden, hidden underneath the surface lays a soil ecosystem that solves the problem of high volume storm water that pollutes waterways.

 These gardens on campus provide a hands-on way for students to get involved with environmental projects.
 The Green Infrastructure Project team plans on implementing more storm water projects across campus in the future.
+These projects could include initiatives like garden play area flooring, enhancing both sustainability and recreational opportunities for students.

 Many organizations on campus helped bring this garden to fruition, including staff from Biosystems Engineering and Soil Science, Plant Sciences, Civil and Environmental Engineering, TN Water Resources Research Center, Environmental Design Lab and Facilities Services.